prashant31191/android-sdk-sample/README.md

 // Select desired ad size (MMA, MEDIUM_RECTANGLE, LEADERBOARD, PORTRAIT, LANDSCAPE, XX_LARGE) AdSize adSize = AdSize.MMA;
 // or request custom sized ad using:
+// (note that the custom size is given in device-independent pixels)
 // AdSize adSize = new AdSize(320, 50);

 AdView adView = new AdView(this, siteToken, adSize);